Kuratoro/zk.zettel.page/software-list.md

   * Statically generated web interface
   * Folgezettel Heterarchy
   * Built on Pandoc, with note-linking support
-  * Use from command line with any editor
+  * Use from command-line with any editor
   * Or, use the upcoming web app [Cerveau](https://www.cerveau.app/)

 ### Notion